goinnn/django-multiselectfield/README.rst

 1.3 In your settings.py
 -----------------------

-Only you need it, if you want the translation of django-multiselectfield
+Only you need it, if you want the translation of django-multiselectfield or you need static files.

 .. code-block:: python